rashaad-meyer/ml_projects/README.md

 - Predicting a continous output with a sequence input
 - The training sequence/predictions lengths differ from the test sequence lengths
 - Data is stored in a JSON file where the each of the 5 prediction parameters was a list of numbers

+# Paddy Leaf Classification
+This project was based on the Kaggle Competition [Paddy Doctor: Paddy Disease Classification](https://www.kaggle.com/competitions/paddy-disease-classification).
+Paddy is the raw grain of rice before the removal of husk.
+It is farmed in tropical climates, but mainly in Asian countries.
+If paddy cultivation is left unsupervised, diseases and pests can cause yield loss of 70%.
+The aim of this project is design a deep learning classification model to classify whether a paddy leaf has  disease and if it does which disease.

+# Key challenges
+- Images from the dataset were not the same size
+- Experimenting to find best data augmentations for each model
+- Selecting suitable architectures for model
+- Ensembling the strongest models to achieve highest score